-The problem-solving process helps one develop strategies for solving mathematical problems and fosters cognitive abilities such as persistence, visualisation techniques, communication skills, and executive functions.
-These abilities are essential for mathematicians but also for modern citizens of the 21st century, so that maths means an indispensable part of integrative models of education.
+The above-mentioned Maths topics are only examples of making the process of building integrative lessons easier.
+Every educator should plan the lesson thoroughly and find problems that students of a certain age are potentially able to understand and work through.
+The process of solving such problems helps students develop strategies for solving mathematical problems and fosters cognitive abilities such as persistence, visualisation techniques, communication skills, and executive functions.
+These abilities are fundamental not only for mathematicians but also for modern citizens of the 21st century.